 Strip club.
 Colin's sitting at the bar, leering at the scantily clad stripper dancing in front of him.
 A grizzled guy sits on the stool next to him and tells him he can smuggle him aboard a freighter - if he has enough dough, that is.
 Colin says he's working on it, and the guy replies, "You'd better hurry up."

 Newsroom.
 Susan is packing up her office and passing along instructions about the running of the paper to the flunky who will be the acting editor-in-chief over the summer.
-Considering that most of the students will be away on summer holidays, does The Condor actually need to be published over the summer?
+Considering that most of the students will be away on summer holidays, does The Condor actually need to be published during July and August?
 She tells the flunky that she and Brandon are spending two months on the road "seeing America", and he says that that sounds great, then asks them if they heard anything about the big birthday blowout this weekend: apparently some royal prince is throwing a KEG guy a party on the Queen Mary in Long Beach.
 Brandon grins at Susan and says they may have heard something 'bout that.
 The flunky predicts that every Greek from CU will be there on Saturday night...and Brandon pretends to look contemplative and says, "I wonder who that lucky KEG guy could be..?"

 Long Beach.
 Carl, Steve, and Clare are scoping out the Queen Mary in advance of the big party.
 Steve looks around the luxurious venue and exclaims, "This is awesome!"
 Carl tells him they'll be taking over the entire ship as they celebrate at his 21st birthday-palooza, then says that there are still a lot of details that need to take care of.

 Motel.
-Colin calls Claudia from a pay phone and tells her he really needs the money she owes him, and she claims he forfeited it when he broke their contract and refused to doink her anymore.
+Colin calls Claudia from a pay phone and tells her he really needs the money she owes him, but she claims he forfeited it when he broke their contract and refused to doink her anymore.
 She mockingly asks him if he's run out of women to take care of him.
 Um...kinda.
 He insists that she owes him $10,000, and she caustically retorts, "And to what prison should I send it?" so he wryly gives her the address of a Western Union station to which she can wire the cash.
 She correctly assumes he's trying to skip the country...then promises to send the money, but tells him not to ask for more since she doesn't want to be aiding or abetting a fugitive.
-Even though that's exactly what she's doing by agreeing to wire $10,000.
+Even though that's exactly what she's doing by agreeing to wire the $10,000.

 Queen Mary.
 Steve checks out the main ballroom and exclaims, "What a place for a party!" then jokes that it's definitely elegant enough to celebrate his 21st birthday.
 Carl ambles off to ensure that the stage meets the band's specifications, and then some random person walks by carrying a huge cardboard cut-out of Steve.
 Clare tells Steve she's hungry and wants to get some lunch - but Steve is worried that leaving would be rude and thinks they should probably stick around and help Carl.
 She rolls her eyes and accuses him of brown-nosing, then warns him that Carl might pull a Godfather and expect a big favor in return for throwing him this bash.
 Steve says that Carl isn't like that...and besides, if he had Carl's dough and could afford to throw a bash like this for a bonehead like himself, he'd do it in a heartbeat.
 Clare suddenly softens and says, "You would, wouldn't you?" and gives him a hug...and then Steve frolics around the ballroom like a giddy four year old.